 Create a casual dining atmosphere during your Melbourne Cup Day gathering with a mouth watering grazing table.
 There are four key factors that will make or break your grazing table – Follow our quick guide below!

-How to Create The Perfect Grazing Table:
+How to Create The Perfect Grazing Table for your Melbourne Cup Day Party:

 - Combine Ready & Cooked Snacks: Lets’ face it – Grazing tables can be expensive!
 Minimise your overall cost by combining ready-made store bought snacks with your own homemade bites.
 Grab a few of your favourite boxes of crackers, cheeses, fruit and nuts from the shops as well as olives and an assortment of veggies (choose veggies that pair well with dipping sauces such as carrots or celery).
 From there you can either make your own simple dips (or use store bought!) and fill out any gaps with bread rolls, savoury scones, pastries (grab a few sheets of frozen pastry and roll in your favourite fillings – Easy peasy!)
 Job done!